Accords-Library/v3.accords-library.com/README.md

 ## CSS Global Variables

 - `--color-base-X`: the current theme colors.
 X can be between 0 and 1000, available in increments of 50.
-- `--font-serif`: by default, everything use sans-serif.
-Use this variable to make the font serif.

 ## Translations